KanavB12/Heart-Disease-Prediction/README.md

 # Heart-Disease-Prediction

-Goal was to find any other trends in heart data to predict certain cardiovascular events or find any clear indications of heart health.
+Goal was to find trends in heart data to predict if the person is likely to have a cardiovascular disease or not.